vissense/vissense/README.md

     }

     // triggers update if mouse moves over element
-    // this is important if the element is draggable VisSenseUtils.addEvent(vismon.visobj()._element, 'mousemove', triggerVisMonUpdate);
+    // this is important for example if the element is draggable VisSenseUtils.addEvent(vismon.visobj()._element, 'mousemove', triggerVisMonUpdate);
 }());
 ```